My name is Veronica.

 THE HOLY SPIRIT

-The Holy Spirit stained glass window behind the altar at Saint Peter's Basilica in Rome, Italy
+The beautiful Holy Spirit window behind the main altar at Saint Peter's Basilica in Rome, Italy

 Simon and I made up a story to help you understand what we mean.
 It goes like this: